-He achieved brief notoriety for a Screen Burn column that went viral in the USA via the Guardian's website.
-He penned a piece on coverage of a Presidential election in which George W. Bush was a candidate.
-Brooker concluded his piece with a whimsical line about maybe Americans should read about the Guy Fawkes solution to an opressive Parliament, and take notes for possible emulation if Shrub got to be President.
-This went viral.
-Many Americans unfamiliar with British black humour took it as an incitement to blow up or assassinate the President-elect, and Brooker became the most hated man on the internet that week; he was even reported to the FBI as a possible presidential assassin.
+He achieved brief notoriety for a Screen Burn column that went viral in the USA via The Guardian's website which was based on coverage of a presidential election in which George W. Bush was a candidate.
+Brooker concluded his piece with a whimsical line jokingly recommending that Americans read about the Guy Fawkes solution to an oppressive Parliament, and take notes for possible emulation if Shrub got to be President.
+Many Americans unfamiliar with British black humour took it as an incitement to blow up or assassinate the President-elect, and Brooker became the most hated man on the Internet that week; he was even reported to the FBI as a possible presidential assassin.
 The Guardian was forced to apologize to its American readers and Brooker, deluged in death threats from excitable members of the American right, was genuinely alarmed at the odium he inspired; however, he notes he was never interviewed by the FBI and has had no difficulty whatsoever in visiting the USA on many occasions since.

 His best-known work to date is probably his television writing: he wrote on The Eleven O'Clock Show, and was one of the writers on Chris Morris's controversial Brass Eye episode about paedophilia.
 Brooker also co-wrote Nathan Barley with Chris Morris in 2006 after creating the character on TV Go Home in the late 90s.

-In 2006 Brooker began a television program on BBC4 called Screenwipe (and later a spin-off focused on news reporting called Newswipe).
-This program, which largely skewers bad television programmes while deconstructing the process which delivers them to the screen — including commissioning, production, industry regulation, channel guidelines for formatting and content and the history of certain forms of television programmes.
-The programme also often deconstructs specific TV-related scandals and events, often exposing the sour underbelly of the Television industry.
+In 2006, Brooker began a television program on BBC4 called Screenwipe (and later a spin-off focused on news reporting called Newswipe, as well as a video game-based Poorly Disguised Pilot special called Gameswipe), which largely skewers bad television programmes while deconstructing the process which delivers them to the screen — including commissioning, production, industry regulation, channel guidelines for formatting and content and the history of certain forms of television programmes.
+The programme also often deconstructs specific TV-related scandals and events, often exposing the sour underbelly of the television industry.
 His hostile manner as host was one of the chief influences for Yahtzee's Zero Punctuation review style.
-He also released a Poorly Disguised Pilot special called Gameswipe, which focused on video games.
-Brooker even mentions on his twitter that he wanted to get Yahtzee on Gameswipe, but it didn't work out for various reasons.
+Brooker even mentioned on his Twitter once that he wanted to get Yahtzee on Gameswipe, but it didn't work out for various reasons.

-Although initially best known in the UK for his comedy, in 2008 he took a departure from that to write the BAFTA-nominated Dead Set, a five-part zombie series set in the Big Brother house.
-He's also the writer and creator behind the award winning Black Mirror series, an anthology series of dark science-fiction dramas about modern technology which has displayed an unfortunate prophetic quality in recent years.
+Although initially best known in the UK for his comedy, he took a departure from that in 2008 to write the BAFTA-nominated Dead Set, a five-part zombie series set in the Big Brother house.
+He's also the writer and creator behind the award-winning Black Mirror series, an anthology series of dark science-fiction dramas about modern technology.

 He is now Mr. Konnie Huq (of Blue Peter fame).
 A reference to Ugly Guy, Hot Wife on this page was previously edited out because it was too subjective, but any familiarity with his Screen Burn columns tells you that he'd probably be the first to agree. ("Physically, Brooker resembles a cross between a white Laurence Fishburne, a paedophile walrus and a scowling pork knuckle," according to the biography in his books.)
-Although given her Childrens' TV persona, having become famous on Blue Peter, they would appear to be a real life Odd Couple.
+However, given her children's TV persona, having become famous on Blue Peter, they would appear to be a real-life Odd Couple.
 They have two children.

 Stuff that Charlie Brooker has been involved in: